UNDER CONSTRUCTION

 Mr. Darcy joined them.

-Elizabeth remained at a little distance, near enough to hear, yet taking no part beyond what courtesy required.
 She answered when addressed, smiled when occasion demanded it, but the liveliness of her manner was subdued, her attention turned inward in a way that was uncommon to her.

 Darcy observed it almost at once.